Dan-Tran/Dan-Maku/README.md

 A curtain fire shooting game inspired by the intense Japanese arcade shooters developed using Project FUN.

+## Downloads

+The game can be downloaded from the [Releases Section](https://github.com/Dan-Tran/Dan-Maku/releases/latest).

 ## License

    Copyright 2016 Dan Tran